-5. It’s going to start the same way as the books do
+5. It starts the same way the books do

 “The man in black fled across the desert, and the gunslinger followed” – the opening line of the first book in the series, The Gunslinger, is one of the most iconic in the series.
 Surely, there’s no other way for the film version to begin?
 The way King tells it, previous drafts of The Dark Tower screenplay by screenwriters Akiva Goldsman and Jeff Pinkner planned to do just that, until he insisted that the original opening be retained.
 That said, while Constant Readers shouldn’t expect too slavish an Dark Tower adaptation, because…

-4. The rest of the plot is going to be very different
+4. The rest of the plot will be very different

 OK, maybe that’s a slight overstatement.
 Still, fans shouldn’t expect this first film to be a direct recreation of The Gunslinger and its closest sequels, The Drawing of the Three and The Waste Lands.
 Based off comments by King and Arcel – and judging from the script reviewed by AICN – after we open with Roland’s pursuit of the Man in Black, the story will jump forward to cover some of the events from the The Drawing of the Three, skipping over much of the material in-between.